Los Amantes del Alba (The Lovers of the Dawn)

 • Flamenco in Mallorca becomes a powerful, symbolic moment of passion and cultural identity, mirroring the intensity of their love.

-• Dolores follows them to Mallorca, spreading rumors and manipulating social media to defame Tamara.
+• Josué and Penélope subtly guide Dolores in undermining Tamara.
+Dolores follows Tamara and Guillermo to Mallorca, spreading rumors and manipulating the press to defame her.

 • Back in Madrid, Maribel begins to sympathize with Guillermo but remains cautious.